MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/code-your-experiment-in-your-app.md

   [!code-cs[ExperimentExamples](./code/StoreSDKSamples/cs/ExperimentExamples.cs#Snippet1)]

 1. Declare a string variable that is assigned to the [project ID](run-app-experiments-with-a-b-testing.md#terms) for the experiment you want to retrieve.
+  > [!NOTE]
-  >**Note**&nbsp;&nbsp;You obtain a project ID when you [create a project in the Dev Center dashboard](create-a-project-and-define-remote-variables-in-the-dev-center-dashboard.md).
+  > You obtain a project ID when you [create a project in the Dev Center dashboard](create-a-project-and-define-remote-variables-in-the-dev-center-dashboard.md).
 The project ID shown below is for example purposes only.

   [!code-cs[ExperimentExamples](./code/StoreSDKSamples/cs/ExperimentExamples.cs#Snippet2)]